dcefram/blog/content/uses.md

 - [Bear](https://bear.app/) for almost everything note-related.
   - I dabbled with [Obsidian](https://obsidian.md/), but I have the "Electron" fatigue, where my brain prefers to go native than a webapp pretending to be native.
-  - On that note, I'm eager to see [Bear 2](https://beta.bear.app/) get released which would have the feature that I loved the most in Obsidian: backlinks.
+  - ~~On that note, I'm eager to see [Bear 2](https://beta.bear.app/) get released which would have the feature that I loved the most in Obsidian: backlinks.~~ Bear 2 is already out, and it has backlinks! :D 2nd brain all the way.
 - I still use Apple [Notes](https://www.icloud.com/notes) when using my iPad because it got better Apple Pencil support.
 - We use [Confluence](https://www.atlassian.com/software/confluence) at work... because [Jira](https://www.atlassian.com/software/jira).
 - [Slack](https://slack.com) for work.